 Scheduling the Defense

-The student should schedule the defense well in advance, confirm with all members of their Committee, and work with the Graduate Group Coordinator to reserve a suitable location.
-When the dissertation has been written, the student is to distribute a penultimate draft to the Thesis Committee, at least two weeks before the scheduled defense.
-Thus, before the final draft is submitted, each committee member can identify necessary revisions and suggest improvements.
+The student should schedule the defense well in advance, confirm with all members of their Committee, and work with the Graduate Group Coordinator to reserve a suitable location for an in-person or hybrid defense; fully remote defenses are also allowed.
+When the dissertation has been written, the student is to distribute a penultimate draft to the Thesis Committee at least two weeks before the scheduled defense.
+Failure to provide a chapter at least two weeks in advance risks cancelling the scheduled defense.
+Before the final draft is submitted, each committee member can identify necessary revisions and suggest improvements.
+It is typical for members of the thesis committee to ask for revisions prior to the dissertation’s final submission; such revisions can also be requested at the thesis defense.

 Current students should visit the resources page for more details on the above.